Typsium/alchemist/doc/manual.typ

 ]

 #argument("base-angle", default: default.base-angle, types: default.base-angle)[
-  Default angle at which the link with no angle defined will be.
+  Default angle at which a link with no angle defined will be.
 ]

 == Available commands